 During the three months ended March 31, 2023, the Company recognized $11,000 of revenue that was included in the contract balances as of December 31, 2022.

 Revenue by Geographic Area

 In general, revenue disaggregated by geography (See Note 10) is aligned according to the nature and economic characteristics of our business and provides meaningful disaggregation of our results of operations.
-Since we operate in one segment, all financial segment and product line information can be found in the consolidated financial statements.
+Since we operate in one segment, all financial segment and product line information can be found in the condensed consolidated financial statements.

 Practical Expedients and Exemptions

 In accordance with Accounting Standards Codification Topic 606, Revenue from Contracts with Customers, we use the following practical expedients: (i) not to adjust the promised amount of consideration for the effects of a significant financing component when we expect, at contract inception, that the period between our transfer of a promised product or service to a customer and when the customer pays for that product or service will be one year or less; (ii) to expense costs as incurred for costs to obtain a contract when the amortization period would have been one year or less; (iii) not to assess whether promised goods or services are performance obligations if they are immaterial in the context of the contract with the customer.